ydahal1/ydahal1/jokes.md

-What do you call a pig with three eyes?
-Piiig
+We all know where the Big Apple is but does anyone know where the Minneapolis?

 [
-Thu Oct  9 00:26:24 UTC 2025
+Fri Oct 10 00:26:50 UTC 2025
  ]